meteor/meteor/IssueTriage.md

 1. Duplicates should be closed and marked as such.
 2. Add the `bug` label and `Project:*` labels that apply (a best guess on the `Project:` is fine; sometimes it's hard to tell exactly which project the issue falls under).
 3. Bugs should have a high-quality reproduction as described [here](Contributing.md#reporting-bug).
 You may need to help the reporter reduce their bug to a minimal reproduction.
+Leave the issue open.
 4. A reproduction should be confirmed by at least one person other than the original reporter.
 Run the reproduction and validate that the bug exists; then make a note of your findings on the issue.
 If a reproduction is supplied but doesn't work, add the `can't-reproduce` label and make a comment describing what happened.
 5. Finally, once you've confirmed the reproduction add the `confirmed` label and [classify](#classification) the issue (removing the `can't-reproduce` label if it exists).